Skip to main content

 Paste something like this.

-Typical timeline · 4-8 months for a typical mid-market rollout (6-10 weeks for a single-module SaaS deployment; 12+ months for large multi-entity ERP programmes)
+Typical timeline · 4 to 8 months for a typical mid market rollout (6 to 10 weeks for a single module SaaS deployment; 12+ months for large multi entity ERP programs)

 The software implementation plan.